March

 Day, Date: Wednesday March 4, 2026

-Meeting Place and Time: Audubon Society parking lot; 9:00 – 11:00 am
+Meeting Place and Time: Little Rock Audubon Center parking lot; 9:00 – 11:00 am

-Type of Hike: mixed: paved, gravel and natural surface trails with some rocky sections
+Type of Hike: Mixed: paved, gravel and natural surface trails with some rocky sections

-Hiking Distance: 4 miles.
+Hiking Distance: 4 miles

 Elevation Difference:

-Rating: easy to moderate in sections
+Rating: Easy to moderate in sections

-Features: we will see a variety of habitats with native plants and wildlife.
+Features: We will see a variety of habitats with native plants and wildlife.
 These trails take you from a rocky glade to cypress wetlands, through forest and meadows.
-Views of the Little Rock Skyline and Clinton Airport
+Views of the Little Rock Skyline and Clinton Airport.

 Hike Leader: Dr Eric Fraser